mlai-bonn/SeminarDeepLearning/s01_PartI.md

 The introduction of a hypothesis class $\mathcal{H}$ allows us to ask "Which hypothesis classes are learnable?".
 That is, can we come up with a learning algorithm that minimizes $L\_{\mathcal{D}} (A(S)) $ for any distribution $\mathcal{D}$ and any $S \sim \mathcal{D}^m$.
+Again, in this exact formulation, we can be sure to fail, but there is hope if we allow a certain error bound (i.e., the performance of our learning rule being worse than the best hypothesis in $\mathcal{H}$) and a confidence parameter (i.e., we allow the algorithm to fail miserably in certain fraction of cases).

 **Definition** (APAC):
 A hypothesis class $\mathcal{H}$ of functions from $\mathcal{X}$ to $\mathcal{Y}$ is PAC learnable if there exists